Ailing Lakers to face Mavericks as season slips away

 James, 37, admitted he lost his burst after stepping on the foot of Jaxson Hayes in the second quarter.
 That limited him to playing on the perimeter.

-Fellow Lakers star Anthony Davis returned to practice Monday after missing the last 16 games with a foot sprain, but he also is listed as doubtful for Tuesday.
+Fellow Lakers star Anthony Davis returned to practice Monday after missing the last 16 games with a foot sprain, but he also has been ruled out for Tuesday.

 While the Lakers took a step in the wrong direction, the Mavericks recorded a 114-100 victory over Utah on Sunday to move a game ahead of the Jazz in a bid to secure the fourth seed in the Western Conference.
 Both teams have seven games remaining.